 The city has plenty of attractions and places to visit, the most popular of them is the Ancient city of Plovdiv.

 Known as The Old Town, it is a well-preserved complex, where you will meet different historical ages and ancient buildings when walking through the cobbled streets.
 The place has retained the unique spirit from prehistoric, Thracian, Hellenic, Roman, Late Antiquity, Medieval, Renaissance and post-Liberation period to the present days.
-Most important attractions from the Roman and Ancient period are The Amphitheater, Ancient Forum, the Roman stadium, early Christian basilicas and other public and private buildings.
+The most important attractions from the Roman and Ancient period are The Amphitheater, Ancient Forum, the Roman stadium, early Christian basilicas and other public and private buildings.
 Authentic architecture is preserved also from the Renaissance period.

-Ancient Theater of Philippopolis is one the most interesting and attractive cultural centres in Bulgaria.
+The Ancient Theater of Philippopolis is one the most interesting and attractive cultural centres in Bulgaria.
 It was built in the second century during the Roman emperor Marcus Ulpius Traianus (53 – 117 y).
-After three centuries, it was destroyed in an attack on the city.
+After three centuries, it was destroyed by an attack on the city.
 However, the theatre has been preserved in its original architectural plan.
 It is partially restored, with about 3,500 seats.

 The city was built around seven hills (the hills of Plovdiv) – discover all of them and the amazing view of the city!
 One of the things, you definitely must do when visiting Plovdiv is to go to the top of Nebet or Danov Tepe and take a picture of the oldest living city in Europe!